elephantscale/es-training-new/cassandra/slides/Cassandra_Internals.md

  * Token value range is very large:  -2^63 to 2^64-1

- * Each node in the cluster “owns” a set of tokens
+ * Each node in the cluster "owns" a set of tokens

  * Partition key's token maps to ONE node